Create and configure a package

 Package Info

-Click Edit on the Package Info card to update the package name, prefix, and descriptions you entered on creation.
-This is also where pricing method and priority live.
+Click Edit on the Package Info card to update the name, prefix, descriptions, pricing method, and priority you set on creation.

 | Field | Description |